June 28, 2016

 Tried and Tested Testing Methods

-You’ve spent months building a new software application… now you need to make sure that it works.
+You’ve spent months building a new software application and now you need to make sure that it works.
 Testing your application may feel like a daunting afterthought to your build, but we’ve found that with proactive planning, tiered execution, and detailed regression testing, your testing process can strengthen your build, ensure you’re delivering the strongest customer experience possible, and bring to light enhancements that could be incorporated in subsequent phases.
-Here’s how Kenway approaches testing in an effort to provide the most value:
+Here’s how Kenway approaches test management to provide the most value:

 First, take a look at your test plan holistically.
 When do you want to start testing?
 From there, work backwards to determine how far in advance you’ll need to start creating your testing materials.